Compact™ Dual Laterolog Tool

-Providing accurate formation resistivity in any wellbore geometry
+Delivers accurate formation resistivity measurements regardless of wellbore geometry in conductive-mud environments

 - Determining water saturation (Sw)

 - Creating an invasion profile to indicate permeability

 - A unique electrode arrangement on the Compact dual laterolog (MDL) tool detects the Groningen effect, which enhances quality control and provides accurate, real-time, deep-resistivity readings.